MarcinIgna/imdb-django-api/README.md

 ## Features

 - Django-based user friendly project for accessing data.
-- Our IMDb(like) Django project retrieves and updates movie data from [The Movie Database (TMDb) API](https://developer.themoviedb.org/reference/intro/getting-started).
+- Our MoviePMB Django project retrieves and updates movie data from [The Movie Database (TMDb) API](https://developer.themoviedb.org/reference/intro/getting-started).
 This third-party integration allows us to keep our database up-to-date with the latest movie information.
 - Multi-role authentication:
   - Admins: Full access to CRUD operations.(html in progress)
   - Registered Users: Access to read IMDb data.